sujithcharan/Faasos_food_analysis/README.md

-# FASSOS_SQL_ANALYSIS_PROJECT

-Faasos is a popular food delivery company that operates primarily in India.
-Founded in 2011, Faasos started as a quick-service restaurant chain offering a variety of wraps and other fast-food items.
-Over time, it transitioned into an online food delivery platform, catering to the increasing demand for convenient food options.

-Faasos gained prominence by introducing a unique concept of "wraps on wheels" and rapidly expanded its menu to include a diverse range of Indian and international cuisines.
-The company focused on providing tasty and affordable meals with efficient delivery services.

-In addition to its own kitchens and delivery fleet, Faasos also collaborated with local restaurants to offer a wider selection of dishes.
-It utilized technology to streamline the ordering process, allowing customers to conveniently place their orders through a user-friendly mobile app or website.
+# Faasos SQL Analysis Project

+## About Faasos

+Faasos is an Indian food delivery company founded in 2004 and incorporated in 2011 by Jaydeep Barman and Kallol Banerjee.
+Originally starting as a quick-service restaurant specializing in wraps and kathi rolls, Faasos pioneered the "wraps on wheels" concept and rapidly expanded across multiple Indian cities.[1][2]

-Faasos experienced significant growth and secured funding from various investors, enabling it to expand its operations across multiple cities in India.
-It later rebranded itself as Rebel Foods to reflect its broader vision of becoming a global cloud kitchen network.
+In 2014, Faasos boldly transitioned to a delivery-first model, shutting down dine-in operations and focusing exclusively on online food delivery through cloud kitchens.
+The company later rebranded as Rebel Foods to reflect its vision of becoming a global cloud kitchen network.
+Today, Rebel Foods operates multiple brands including Faasos, Behrouz Biryani, Oven Story, and Mandarin Oak, with over 300 cloud kitchens across 35+ cities in India.[2][5][1]

-Today, Rebel Foods operates numerous brands, including Faasos, Behrouz Biryani, Oven Story, and Mandarin Oak, among others.
-These brands cater to different culinary preferences, offering a variety of cuisines and food options to customers.
-Rebel Foods has revolutionized the food delivery industry in India, leveraging technology, innovation, and a vast network of cloud kitchens to provide a seamless and enjoyable dining experience for its customers

-In this Fassos Analysis Project I have solved  Business Problems --

-** ROLL_METRICS **

-1. HOW MANY ROLLS WERE ORDERED?
-2. HOW MANY UNIQUE CUSTOMER ORDERS WERE MADE?
-3. HOW MANY SUCCESSFULL ORDERS WERE DELIVERED BY EACH DRIVER?
-4. HOW MANY OF EACH TYPE OF ROLL WAS DELIVERED?
-5. HOW MANY VEG AND NON VEG ROLLS WERE ORDERED BY EACH CUSTOMER?
-6. WHAT WAS THE MAXIMUM NUMBERS OF ROLLS DELIVERED IN A SINGLE ORDER?
-7. FOR EACH CUSTOMER HOW MANY DELIVERED ROLLS HAD ATLEAST ONE CHANGE AND HOW MANY HAD NO CHANGE?
-8. HOW MANY ROLES WERE DELIVERED THAT HAD BOTH EXCLUSIONS AND EXTRAS?
-9. WHAT WAS THE TOTAL NUMBER OF ROLLS ORDERED FOR EACH HOURS OF THE DAY?
-10. WHAT WAS THE NUMBER OF ORDER FOR EACH DAY OF THE WEEK?

-** DRIVER AND CUSTOMER EXPERIENCE **

-1. WHAT WAS THE AVERAGE TIME AVERAGE TIME IN MINUTE IT TOOK FOR EACH DRIVER TO ARRIVE AT THE FASSOS HEADQUATER TO PICK THE ORDER?
-2. IS THERE ANY RELATIONSHIP BETWEEN THE NUMBER OF ROLLS AND HOW LONG THE ORDER TAKES TO PREPARE?
-3. WHAT WAS THE AVERAGE DISTANCE TRAVEL FOR EACH CUSTOMER?
+## Project Overview

+This project analyzes Faasos' food delivery operations using SQL to extract actionable business insights across order performance, customer behavior, and delivery efficiency.
+The analysis addresses key business questions to support data-driven decision-making.

+## Business Problems Analyzed

+### Roll Metrics

+1. How many rolls were ordered in total?
+2. How many unique customer orders were placed?
+3. How many successful orders were delivered by each driver?
+4. What is the distribution of each roll type delivered?
+5. How many vegetarian vs. non-vegetarian rolls did each customer order?
+6. What was the maximum number of rolls delivered in a single order?
+7. For each customer, how many delivered rolls had at least one modification vs. no changes?
+8. How many rolls were delivered with both exclusions and extras?
+9. What was the total number of rolls ordered for each hour of the day?
+10. What was the order volume for each day of the week?

+### Driver and Customer Experience

+1. What was the average time (in minutes) for each driver to arrive at Faasos headquarters to pick up orders?
+2. Is there a relationship between the number of rolls ordered and preparation time?
+3. What was the average delivery distance for each customer?
-4. What was the longest and shortest deilivery times for all orders?
+4. What were the longest and shortest delivery times across all orders?
-5. WHAT WAS THE AVERAGE SPEED FOR EACH DRIVER FOR EACH DEILIVERY AND DO YOU NOTICE ANY TREND FOR THIS VALUES?
-6. WHAT IS THE SUCCESSFUL PERCENTAGE FOR EACH DRIVER?
+5. What was the average delivery speed for each driver, and are there any noticeable trends?
+6. What is the successful delivery rate for each driver?

+## Tools & Technologies

+- **SQL** - Query design and execution
+- **MySQL** - Database management
+- **Data Analysis** - Performance metrics and trend analysis
+- **Business Intelligence** - Operational insights and reporting